EwenG/muance/README.md

 - `props`: the props of the node's component
 - `state-ref`: the local state value of the node's component

-#### Component's lifecycle hooks
+#### Components lifecycle hooks

 The following lifecycle hooks can be set on components only:

 ##### get-initial-state

 Called before the component has been created.
-The value returned by `get-initial-state` is used as the initial value of the component local sate.
+The value returned by `get-initial-state` is used as the initial value of the component's local sate.
 The local state initial value is `nil` if `get-initial-state` is not defined.

 ```